awsdocs/amazon-workdocs-user-guide/doc_source/hancom-online-edit.md

 ## Editing a File<a name="hancom-edit"></a>

-Use Hancom Online Editing to edit Microsoft Office files and join live collaborative editing sessions from the Amazon WorkDocs web application\.
+Use Hancom ThinkFree to edit Microsoft Office files and join live collaborative editing sessions from the Amazon WorkDocs web application\.

-**To edit an Office file with Hancom Online Editing**
+**To edit an Office file with Hancom ThinkFree**

 1. In the web application, view the file\.
 You can also open it in the file browser view\.